 Risk and cyberthreats are a business reality.
 Protecting your data, business reputation, and customers is a must.
-Don’t be fooled by third-party support providers like Rimini Street.
+Don’t be fooled by third-party enterprise software support providers like Rimini Street.
 Your business deserves an innovative, long-term IT roadmap, with critical software security patches.
 Get the protection you need with Oracle’s trusted, secure, and comprehensive support.

 Data breaches, hacks, viruses, and cyberthreats are a business reality.
 Companies of every size, across all industries and geography, must make protecting their most valuable assets—their customers, data, IT investments, and reputation—their first priority.